christianbirchler-org/sdc-testing-competition/COMPETITION.md

 More information about gRPC you can find here: https://grpc.io/

 ## Evaluation
+The tools will be evaluated on the following metrics (potential new metrics will be announced in the discussion forum):
+- *Time Budget*: A maximal amount of time is available to run the selected test cases.
+- *Fault Detection*: The number of test failures we observe when running the selected test cases.
+- *Diversity*: The more diverse the test cases are the better.
+We do not want to run almost the same test cases.

+For a clear description of the evaluation metrics, refer to the `MetricEvaluator` class of the evaluator.

-The organizers will evaluate the submitted tools on a virtual machine with the following specifications:
+**Note:** The organizers will evaluate the submitted tools on a virtual machine with the following specifications:

 | **HW/SW** | **Requirement** |
 |-----------|-----------------|